 The various technology watchdog bodies under control of the UN very carefully regulated this research.
 By the end of the fifth century AT rumours were widespread about minds which has passed the fabled Singularity and become incomprehensible to humans.
 Another fear was the danger posed by swarms of intelligent and autonomous neumanns (rogue replicators).
 For this reason Mure Gurupu carried out much of their research far from Earth, in the Asteroid belt, the Jovian Trojans and eventually on the moons of Uranus.

-They finally decided to send their replicating probe to a tiny red dwarf star 19 ly distant known as VB10, launching in 550A.T.
-(This star is also known as Gliese 752B).
-This star is very close to the lower size limit for objects sustaining hydrogen fusion; it is burning its fuel so slowly that it will continue to be luminous for roughly ten trillion years.
+They finally decided to send their replicating probe to a tiny red dwarf star 19 ly distant known as Gliese 752A, launching in 550A.T.
+This star is close to the lower size limit for objects sustaining hydrogen fusion; it is burning its fuel so slowly that it will continue to be luminous for roughly ten trillion years.
 The build-up of helium in this star will cause it to burn more brightly over this time, until it is a much more impressive object.